valorisa/2fas-browser-extension/SECURITY.md

 ## Communication Language

-We prefer all communications to be in English.
+Please, we prefer all communications to be in English.

 ## Policy